crweiner/hacktoberfest-swag-list/README.md

 - **Issues**: [#hacktoberfest](https://github.com/search?&q=user%3Aappwrite+label%3Ahacktoberfest+type:issue&state=open&type=Issues) or any issue you like to help with.
 - **Notes**: Follow [Appwrite blog](https://medium.com/appwrite-io) and [Discord community](https://appwrite.io/discord) for more information and help.

+#### **InfraCloud** (Stickers, T-shirt)

+- **Requirements**: one or more merged PRs on [Fission](https://github.com/fission/fission) or [BotKube](https://github.com/infracloudio/botkube) or both.
+  - 1+ merged PR: T-shirt and Stickers
+- **Swag**: T-shirt, stickers, Kindle
+- **How to sign up**: Make a PR or more on InfraCloud's open-source projects – [Fission](https://github.com/fission/fission) and [BotKube](https://github.com/infracloudio/botkube).To deliver the swags, we will reach out to you once PR(s) gets merged.
+- **Notes**:Only the first 50 people will receive the swags.A person with maximum merged PRs will also get a Kindle from our side.
+Check out [InfraCloud official page](https://www.infracloud.io/infracloud-joins-hacktoberfest-2020/) for more info and join [Fission’s Slack](https://join.slack.com/t/fissionio/shared_invite/enQtOTI3NjgyMjE5NzE3LTllODJiODBmYTBiYWUwMWQxZWRhNDhiZDMyN2EyNjAzMTFiYjE2Nzc1NzE0MTU4ZTg2MzVjMDQ1NWY3MGJhZmE) and [BotKube’s Slack](http://join.botkube.io/).

 #### **lakeFS** (collection of stickers)

 - **Requirements**: One merged pull request for a collection of stickers